mahesh-gfx/ProgSD_M5_EVShareApp/README.md

 - *Searching for Vehicles by Locations:* Customers can easily search for electric cars and e-bikes located near them, making it convenient to find the perfect vehicle for their needs.

-- *View Vehicle Information:* Customers can access vital information about available vehicles, including details such as range, price, gearbox type, current energy (battery charge), number of doors, model, brand, color, number of seats, and more.
+- *View Vehicle Information:* Customers can access vital information about available vehicles, including details such as range, price, current energy (battery charge), number of doors, model, brand, color, number of seats, and more.
 This feature ensures that customers have all the necessary information to make an informed choice.

-- *Renting a Vehicle:* Customers can rent an available vehicle and use it for a specified duration, providing them with flexibility and freedom to travel as they desire.
+- *Renting a Vehicle:* Customers can rent an available vehicle and use it for a duration, providing them with flexibility and freedom to travel as they desire.

-- *Returning a Vehicle:* When customers are done with their rental, they can return the vehicle to any of our office locations and pay for the total service amount, ensuring a hassle-free and straightforward process.
+- *Returning a Vehicle:* When customers are done with their rental, they can return the vehicle to any of our drop locations and pay for the total service amount, ensuring a hassle-free and straightforward process.

 - *Reporting Vehicle Issues:* In the event a customer encounters a malfunctioning or damaged vehicle, they can easily report the issue through the application, helping us maintain the quality and safety of our fleet.